Authentic Lessons for 21st Century Learning

 Engage

 Use the attached Lesson Slides to guide the lesson.
 Begin by displaying the map on slide 3.
-Hand each student a copy of the attached Desertification Think-Pair-Share handout.
-Using the Think-Pair-Share strategy, invite students to create individual hypotheses explaining what they think the various colors on the map might represent based on their prior knowledge.
-Students should write their hypotheses in the "Think" column next to question one on the chart.
+Hand each student a copy of the attached Exploring Desertification handout.
+Have students use the Think-Pair-Share strategy to create individual hypotheses explaining what they think the various colors on the map might represent based on their prior knowledge.
+Students should write their hypotheses in the "Think" column of the first row of their table (next to question).
 Then, to further develop their hypotheses, ask students to pair up or place students in small groups.
-Ask students to share their hypotheses with their group, discuss, and come to a consensus about what they think the colors on the map represent.
-Students should write this consensus in the "Pair" column next to question one in their charts.
-After students have had time to do so, ask each student group to share their thoughts with the class.
+Ask students to share their hypotheses with their partner, discuss, and come to a consensus about what they think the colors on the map represent.
+Students should write this consensus in the "Pair" column of that same row.
+After students have had time to do so, ask each pair to share their thoughts with the class.
 Lead a brief class discussion to foster understanding of each hypothesis.
-Then, ask students to summarize what the colors of the map might represent based on shared knowledge in the "Share" column next to question one.
+Then, ask students to summarize what the colors of the map might represent based on shared knowledge in the "Share" column.

 To answer these questions, students will learn about an area in Africa called the Sahel and investigate the interactions between those who live there and their environments.